-- 1. Student Demographic Information- Demographic information for the student, including: Student Name, Grade, School, District, Date, and Assessment. - 2.
-Performance Meter Performance is indicated graphically, described in relation to the alternate achievement standards. - 4.
-MTAS Scoring Rubric-The 0-3 rubric used by the Test Administrator administering the test to score MTAS tasks. - 6.
-Reading Access-Describes how the student accessed the reading passages.
-For Reading MTAS only, during test administration the Test Administrator indicates how the student accessed each reading passage.
-The choices available for each passage are: the passage was read independently by the student, the student read along with the Test Administrator, and the Test Administrator read the passage to the student.

-3. Overall Results-Performance is indicated by a student scale score, performance level, and performance level description.
+- 1. Student Demographic InformationThe report begins with demographic information for the student, including: Student Name, Grade, School, District, Date, and Assessment. - Performance Meter-Performance is graphically indicated and described in relation to the alternate achievement standards. - 3.
+Overall Results-Performance is indicated by a student scale score, performance level, and performance level description.